Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks

-We have engineered multiple artificial spin systems with varying microstate dynamics and spin-wave responses, evaluating their metrics and performance across a broad benchmark taskset.
+To conclude, here we mitigate the limitations of physical reservoir computing by engineering networks of physical reservoirs with distinct properties.
+We have engineered multiple nanomagnetic reservoirs with varying internal dynamics, evaluating their computational metrics and performance across a broad benchmark taskset.
 Our results highlight the computational performance gained from enriched state spaces, applicable across a broad range of neuromorphic systems.
-We show the computational benefits of enhanced spatial disorder/parameter gradients and enhanced inter-element coupling in the disordered pinwheel artificial spin reservoir.
-The PW outperforms MS by up to 31.6$\times$.
-Our work demonstrates clearly that careful design of system geometry and dynamics is critical, with huge computational benefits available `for free' via physical system design optimisation.
+PW outperforms MS by up to 31.6$\times$, demonstrating careful design of system geometry and dynamics is critical, with computational benefits available via physical system design optimisation.

-We have overcome the intrinsic performance compromises facing single reservoir systems by engineering network architectures from distinct physical systems.
-By constructing a physical neural network from a suite of distinct, synergistic physical systems we overcome the fundamental limitation of the memory/nonlinearity tradeoff that currently acts as a roadblock to neuromorphic progress.
-Additionally, the extremely high dimensionality enabled by the physical neural network architecture allows us to demonstrate the vast benefits of neuromorphic computing in an over-parameterised regime and accomplish demanding and highly-useful few-shot learning tasks with just a handful of distinct physical systems.

-The modular, highly-reconfigurable physical neural network architecture pushes neuromorphic computing beyond the limits of simple reservoir computing, enabling strong performance at broader and more challenging tasks and allowing the implementation of modern machine learning approaches such as meta-learning.